taufiqpsumarna/taufiqpsumarna/README.md

 if command [!$checkUser | grep $userName] then;
   echo "👋 Hello there!
-I'm Taufiq" echo "I am a DevOps Engineer - started career from IT Support, Sysadmin and Network Engineer" else echo "User $you is already exist!" fi
+I'm Taufiq" echo "I'm a DevOps Engineer with IT Support, Sysadmin, and Network Engineering Backgrounds" else echo "Hi $you maybe we already know each other!" fi
 ```
 <!--Profile Badge-->